 Before the oils were used in the ER, staff reported an almost complete elimination of feelings of stress and overwhelm while energy and feelings of empowerment shot through the roof!
 (2)

-Essential oils are too easy to use to miss out on their stress-relieving abilities.
+Essential oils for stress are too easy to use to miss out on their stress-relieving abilities.
 Before stress drags you down another day, use the tools available to you to reduce stress and pursue the Abundant Life!

 Top 10 Essential Oils for Stress Relief